ModelTheory/math6000-spring2018/homework/hw01/README.md

 and if $\mathbf{Q} = (T, r^{\mathbf{Q}})$ is a **proxy** for $\mathbf{M} = (T, f^{\mathbf{M}})$,
 then a relational homomorphism $h: \mathbf{P} \to \mathbf{Q}$ is *strong* if and only if the map $h: S \to T$ is an algebraic homomorphism from $\mathbf{L}$ to $\mathbf{M}$.

+**Further food for thought**
+Do you think the notion of "proxy" defined above captures the sense in which the poset we saw in class can be represeted as a semilattice?
+If not, think about alternative definitions of "equivalent" structures of different signatures.
+This is an open-ended question that may help you get better aquainted with structures and their signatures, but it is not a central theme of the course.
+In other words, it's something to think about over dinner.